The following is a brief review of The Jesus Storybook Bible by Sally Lloyd-Jones published in 2007.

 The Jesus Storybook Bible

-The purpose of reviewing The Jesus Storybook Bible is to decipher whether the author/editors of this children’s book are engaging in artistic license at its best or mixing the biblical message with lies.
-I am going to introduce a few questions and make some observations that will hopefully help us understand what is actually taking place here.
+The purpose of reviewing The Jesus Storybook Bible is to decipher whether the author/editors of this children’s book are engaging in artistic license at their best or mixing the biblical message with lies.
+I will introduce a few questions and make some observations that will hopefully help us understand what is actually taking place here.

-I would suggest there are 4 critical theological issues on the very first page of The Jesus Storybook Bible.
+I would suggest there are four critical theological issues on this very first page of The Jesus Storybook Bible.
 They are:

 - 1. God writes I love you by means of the creation.

 - 2. That very creation reflects Him like a mirror.

 - 3. We can know Him by looking at that reflection in the creation.

 - 4. These previous 3 things are written in the Bible.

 According to the author, all four of these things are true as she looks at and interprets Psalm 19:1-2.
 Would the Jesus of the Scripture be able to read those introductory statements and know that this was His Father that was being talked about?
 I do not believe so.
 Let’s look at each claim, in light of Psalm 19.